King Brothers (bus operator): History

 The business was put up for sale however in April 2003 the business collapsed with debts of $220 million after the owners were charged with, and later convicted of, having defrauded the National Australia Bank and Toyota Financial Services by selling and leasing back fictitious buses.
 The operation was sold by its administrator to Busways in September 2003.

 Fleet

 Prior to the expansion of the late 1990s, King's fleet turned over regularly as buses were run in and out of the fleet in quick succession as part of its dealership activities.
-After the acquisitions it purchased over 60 new Mercedes-Benz and Renaults in 1999/2000.
-A silver with light green and pink livery was adopted.
+After the acquisitions it purchased over 60 new Mercedes-Benz such as O405's and O405NH's with the OM447 Engine and Renaults in 1999/2000.
+A livery containing silver with light green and pink streaks along the side of the bus was adopted.